If you’ve ever been to Hawaii, you understand there isn’t anything much fresher than the islands’ fruit.

 How do you eat longan?

-This juicy sweet fruit tastes fresh by itself – crack the outer brown skin to get at the flesh.
+This juicy sweet fruit tastes good all on its own – crack the outer brown skin to get at the flesh.
 Bonus: Longans aren’t messy to eat.

 You can also put longans in sorbets, desserts or salads.
 And if a recipe calls for lychee (#6 above), longan is the perfect substitute (it’s just a little more tart).